mundialis/github-workflows/README.md

 Attention: you have to activate GitHub Pages for the repository (see [here](https://docs.github.com/en/pages/getting-started-with-github-pages/configuring-a-publishing-source-for-your-github-pages-site#publishing-from-a-branch))

+After the GitHub Page is created you can go to the repo and click on the Settings next to "About" and check there "Use your GitHub Pages website".
+The GitHub Pages will appear under the description of the repo.

 ## Python Publishing

 The python publish workflow creates a wheel and uploads it to release assets.